TLS 1.3 for your websites

 In TLS v1.2, all communication between the browser and server relies on the security of a single RSA key.
 This means that if a quantum hacker breaks this RSA key, the communication security for all users collapses.
 However, TLS v1.3 introduces a significant improvement.

 Each session now relies on a different ephemeral ECDH key, thereby changing the exposure.
 While each ECDH key can still be broken by a quantum hacker, the gain from each cryptanalysis is limited to just one session, not all sessions from all users.
+This fundamental change may be just enough to annoy quantum hackers and lead them to look elsewhere for easier targets.

 At Konigle we are working extremely hard to do our part to help build a vibrant and secure internet, where anyone, anywhere can participate in the miracle that is the internet.
 To do our part, all websites built with Konigle get TLS 1.3 certificates by default.

-We would strongly encourage anyone reading this and having a website to move to a TLS 1.3 certificate as soon as you can.
+If you're not using Konigle for your website, we would strongly encourage anyone reading this and having a website to move to a TLS 1.3 certificate as soon as you can.
 Its not just secure today, but may also stand a chance against Quantum Computers in the future.

 Author